Skin Sensitivities For IC Patients: Clothing, Laundry, Soaps

 Bath Soap & Bathing Products

 Bubble baths, bath salts and stronger soaps are notorious for triggering irritation of the sensitive tissues of the urethra, vulva, perineum and rectum.
-For the shower and bathtub, veteran vulvadynia sufferers recommend using mild, non-scented soaps such as Basis, DOVE bars or Very Private Body Wash.
+For the shower and bathtub, veteran vulvadynia sufferers recommend using mild, non-scented soaps such as Basis or DOVE bars.
 For an extra touch in your bath water, try using a few tablespoons of baking soda for an extra soothing touch.